-Oikocredit expects increased competition in microfinance in 2016 as more alternative sources of funding become available to MFI's, including deposits and local funding from domestic lenders, which reduces their reliance on foreign investment.
+Oikocredit expects increased competition in microfinance in 2017 as more alternative sources of funding become available to MFI's, including deposits and local funding from domestic lenders, which reduces their reliance on foreign investment.
 Oikocredit retains an important advantage as an investor in smaller, early stage MFI's and as a long-term lender to larger, social MFI's.
-While Oikocredit has a global footprint and depth of outreach that no competitor can match, in the coming years Oikocredit will seek increased diversification in other development sectors such as SME finance, agriculture and renewable energy.
+While Oikocredit has a global footprint and depth of outreach that no competitor can match, in the coming years Oikocredit will seek increased diversification in other development sectors such as finance to small and medium-sized enterprises (SMEs), agriculture and renewable energy.

 Oikocredit's inclusive finance portfolio not only includes MFI's but also banks that lend to SMEs.
 SMEs often struggle to get access to financing, which is where these banks can play a role.
 SMEs help create employment and strengthen local economies.
-Oikocredit plans to further increase its financing of such banks, particularly in Africa where SME finance is often the 'missing middle'.